TaygaHoshi/tt-project/Content/Weapons.md

 3. [[List of Two Handed Weapons|Two handed weapons]]

 # Weapon Sets
-Weapon sets are helpful guides used primarily in [[Character Creation]] of TT Project.
+Weapon sets are helpful guides used primarily in [[Player Characters#Character Creation|Character Creation]] of TT Project.

 **Regular weapon set**
 1. Any one handed weapon and any off-hand weapon.